 “ I have experienced a loving intelligence right from the way the food is prepared through to the way people are with each other, incredible evidence of walking the talk and talking the walk.”
 Nobel Peace Prize nominee, Scilla Elworthy

-Chisholme House is home to the Beshara School at the Chisholme Institute.
-It is situated in the Borders of Scotland, some 60 miles South-West of Edinburgh.
-It was established in 1975 as the setting for the Beshara School, and since then thousands of students, visitors and volunteers from all over the world have come here to learn, to question and to be inspired.
+Chisholme House is home to the Beshara School, a school for self-knowledge.
+It is situated in the Scottish Borders, some 60 miles from Edinburgh, Carlisle, or Newcastle.
+The closest town is Hawick, world-famous as a center of high-quality cashmere products.
+Chisholme was established in 1975 as the setting for the Beshara School, and since then countless students, visitors and volunteers from all over the world have come here to learn, to question and to be inspired.

 Chisholme is open throughout the year.
 While courses range in length from a weekend to six months, the educational context is continuous and designed to address body, mind and spirit in a balanced and integrated fashion.
 Chisholme House, with its garden and estate, is the physical context for this education.

 Visitors are welcome, by arrangement, for both short and longer stays.
 The School also makes provision for skilled and unskilled volunteers to work in the organic garden, on the estate, in the kitchen and house or on building projects.
 An ongoing programme of work, study, meditation and devotional practice underpins the life of the school, which everyone is encouraged to participate in.